 Who will pay for your car repairs?
 That depends on who was at fault, whether the at-fault person has insurance, and whether your own insurance policies may also cover the accident.

 Fault matters.
 After an accident, investigators will work to determine what happened and who was at fault.
-In Nevada, if you were 50% or less at fault for the accident, you can seek compensation from the other side’s insurance policies.
+In Las Vegas, if you were 50% or less at fault for the accident, you can seek compensation from the other side’s insurance policies.
 You can also bring an action against the other party for your vehicle repair or replacement costs.

 But these two issues can arise: